Market intelligence for international student recruitment from ICEF

 “They reflect a tension that Japanese policymakers and the public have struggled to resolve: the economic case for accepting more foreign workers is clear, yet it sits uneasily alongside deep-rooted ideas of cultural cohesion and ethnic homogeneity.”

-Mr Klein’s comment helps in understanding a new governmental priority announced in January 2026: insisting that foreigners learn Japanese and be able to integrate into Japanese society in order to be eligible for permanent residency.
+Mr Klein’s comment helps in understanding a new governmental policy announced in January 2026: foreigners will need to learn Japanese and be able to integrate into Japanese society in order to be eligible for permanent residency.

 Dr Ota adds: